September 2019, Attorney Bagnell In the News, Philadelphia Public Radio

 Jeff Bagnell, counsel for Ms.Tucker in both the underlying case and the present action against AIG, stated that he is extremely pleased that, after such an extraordinary delay, a jury will finally be able to hear evidence of AIG’s claims handling practices in this case.
-“A delay of this extreme nature is exactly what many insurance companies hope for when defending against claims, knowing full well its deterrent effect against policyholders and third parties from ever bringing claims in the first place.
+“A delay of this extreme nature is exactly what many insurance companies hope for when defending against claims, knowing full well its deterrent effect against future policyholders and third parties from ever bringing claims in the first place.
 I look forward to having a jury decide the facts of this case and securing justice for Teri.”

 Court of Appeals Remands Firm’s Steiner v.
 Lewmar Inc. Unfair Trade Practices Case to Trial Court